numisveinsson/SeqSeg/README.md

 ## Set Up
 Main package dependencies (see environment.yml file for all):
+- SITK
+- VTK
+and if using nnU-Net:
 - nnU-Net
 - Pytorch
-- SITK
-- VTK
+and if using VMTK:
 - VMTK

 ## Config file
-`config.yml`: File contains config parameters, default is set but can be changed depending on task
+`config/global.yml`: File contains config parameters, default is set but can be changed depending on task

+We recommend duplicating the file and changing the name to avoid overwriting the default values.
+If so, the config file must be passed as an argument when running the script: `config_name`

 ## Running
 `auto_centerline`: Main script to run.